 - Ann H. McCormick, PhD founded and lead software design at the Learning Company for it’s first 16 products, including Rocky’s Boots and Reader Rabbit.With her team, she created a new category of software and a leading national brand.
 Ann gave invited presentations for the Special Office of the President (US), the LIbrary of Congress, Members of Parliament (UK), the Congress of the Latin Americas (Brazil), and spoke at telecommunications companies (Northern Telecom, Pacific Bell, ATT) advanced labs (IBM, Apple, HP) and for publishers and toy companies.
 She consulted to Apple Cla...

 - Björn Jeffery is the CEO and co-founder of Toca Boca, a play studio that makes digital toys for touchscreen devices.
 Since 2011, they have released 27 products that has sold in over 215 countries worldwide, and downloads of over 85 million in April 2015.
 Toca Boca has won numerous awards for their apps, including Nappa Gold and iKids twice, 10 Parents Choice Awards and the 2013 KAPi for Most Pioneering Team in Children’s Technology.
-Previously, he was Director of Future Media & Technology at Bonnier Research & Development, where he was responsible for global researc...
+In 2015, Toca Boca was acquired by Canadian toy maker Spin-Master.
+Previously, he was Director of Future Media & Technology at Bonnier Rese...

 - Dan Russell-Pinson President, Freecloud Design, Inc. Dan Russell-Pinson is the creator of several top 10 educational and entertainment apps including Stack the States, Tipping Point, Stack the Countries, Mathmateer, Presidents vs. Aliens and Monster Physics.
 Dan has recently expanded his reach by supporting the Android and Windows 8 platforms.
 He studied Computer Science at Clemson University and combines his interests in programming, graphics, music and sound to create games that are educational and engaging.
 In his free time, Dan enjoys photography, unicycling, music and spending ti...